-How much should I give with an annual pledge?
-We ask each parishioner to consider making a pledge that is both responsible and significant based on his or her financial situation.
-At All Saints Church, the tithe (10%) is held up as the Christian standard of giving.
+A: We ask each person to consider making a pledge that is both responsible and significant based on his or her financial situation.
+A tithe (10% of one’s income) is often a benchmark reached after incremental increases each year.

 A: A pledge can be adjusted during the year if your circumstances change.
 We suggest that you pledge responsibly, based on your best estimate of the year’s income.

 Q: Does All Saints live within its means?